boubinjg/PROWESS/README.md

-# IoTLabScheduler
+# PROWESS
-Scheduler for the Pomerene IoT lab experiment environment
+PROWESS is a Kubernetes-based testbed scheduler for constrained edge and IoT workloads.

+The PROWESS codebase is currently being formatted for release in the coming weeks.